-- 5.1 The Executive Secretary indicated that his report (Working Paper 92/1) contained a full account of his activities on this subject.
+5.1 The Executive Secretary indicated that his report (Working Paper 92/1) contained a full account of his activities on this subject.
 The Moroccan vessel referred to earlier had not been sighted in the Regulatory Area in 1992.
 It had been indicated that the owner had been reprimanded by Moroccan authorities and would not be authorized to return in 1992.
 Finland and Estonia had sought information on providing the Finnish flag to Estonian vessels to fish in the Regulatory Area.
-The Executive Secretary had sent letters to the Finnish agent and to the Finnish Ambassador to Canada explaining the role of NAFO and discouraging these plans. - 5.2 In the discussion that followed it was noted that it was evident that non-Contracting Party vessels were supplying fish for sale in Contracting Party markets.
-The representative of Denmark restated that Denmark does not supply its market with fish product from non-Contracting Parties fishing in the Regulatory Area.
+The Executive Secretary had sent letters to the

+Finnish agent and to the Finnish Ambassador to Canada explaining the role of NAFO and discouraging these plans.

+5.2 In the discussion that followed it was noted that it was evident that non-Contracting Party vessels were supplying fish for sale in Contracting Party markets.
+The Representative of Denmark (in respect of the Faroe Islands and Greenland) restated that Denmark does not supply its market with fish product from non-Contracting Parties fishing in the Regulatory Area.
 He further suggested that NAFO needs some sort of "brain storming" for elaboration of positive suggestions and ideas to deal with this problem.